 Senior Postdoctoral Researcher

-My work as a postdoc in the Patel Group is focused on the contribution of endogenous aldehydes to haematopoietic stem cell attrition and carcinogenesis in Fanconi anaemia.
+My work in the Patel group is focused on the contribution of endogenous aldehydes to haematopoietic stem cell attrition and carcinogenesis in Fanconi anaemia.

 Protection against aldehyde DNA damage is critical for the haematopoietic system